Home

 This species often breeds in urban waters, and the nest is usually lined with paper, string, plastic and all debris found in the vicinity.

 Both adults build the nest.
 A sloping runway allows reaching or leaving the nest.
-They sometimes nest in small colonies.
+They may nest in small colonies sometimes.

-Female lays 6 to 10 cinnamon to olive-brown eggs, spotted with brown.
-Incubation lasts about 18 to 21 days by both parents.
-Incubation starts with the first egg laid, and up to four days separate the first from the last egg hatched.
+The female lays 6 to 10 buffy-white to whitish eggs, spotted with brown.
+The incubation lasts about 18 to 21 days, shared by both parents.
+The incubation starts with the first egg laid, and up to four days often separate the first from the last egg hatched.

-Chicks are precocial, and fed by both adults.
-But young leave the nest very soon, within 2 to 3 days, and are able to feed themselves within a few days of birth.
-They fledge in about 5 to 7 weeks.
+The chicks are precocial, and fed by both adults.
+But the young leave the nest very soon, within 2-3 days, and are able to feed themselves within a few days of birth.
+They fledge about 5-7 weeks after hatching.

-This species may produce more than one brood per season, reusing the same nests.
+This species may produce up to 3 or even 4 broods per season at 20-30 days interval, reusing the same nests.